 Bedwetting is twice as common in boys as in girls.
 Also, children whose parents have a history of prolonged night-time wetting, have more chances of bedwetting.
 Treatment options are considered for children who are over 7-8 years old.
 The treatment method is usually determined based on the extent to which the bedwetting bothers the child and the family.
 Motivating the child to quit bedwetting is an important part of the treatment.
 Otherwise, other treatment methods might not work.

-Here are some tips you can use to stop your child from bedwetting:
+Tips to stop your child from bedwetting: